-- Reliability and integrity of financial and operational information; - Effectiveness and efficiency of operations: - Safeguarding of assets; and - Compliance with laws, regulations and contractual obligations within the Group's governance, operations and information systems. - (c) Reviewed and appraised the soundness, adequacy and application of controls in the area of adherence, efficiency and effectiveness. - (d) Identified opportunities to improve the operations and processes of the Group and recommend improvements to existing system of internal controls.
+- Conducted internal audit reviews in accordance with the approved internal audit plan and reported to the Audit Committee on the findings and the actions taken by Management to address the matters highlighted. - (b) Reviewed the adequacy and effectiveness of the system of controls to ensure there is a systematic methodology in identifying, assessing and mitigating risk areas in regard to: - Reliability and integrity of financial and operational information; - Effectiveness and efficiency of operations; - Safeguarding of assets; and - Compliance with laws, regulations and contractual obligations within the Group's governance, operations and information systems. - Reviewed and appraised the soundness, adequacy and application of controls in the area of adherence, efficiency (c) and effectiveness. - (d) Identified opportunities to improve the operations and processes of the Group and recommend improvements to existing system of internal controls.